dhruvjadvani/JS-DSA-FreeCodeCamp/01_Basic JavaScript/02_Declare_JavaScript_Variables/readme.md

 var ourName;
 ```
 creates a variable called ourName.
 In JavaScript we end statements with semicolons.
 Variable names can be made up of numbers, letters, and $ or _, but may not contain spaces or start with a number.

+# Problem Statement
+Use the var keyword to create a variable called myName.